rthery/borrit/README.md

 ### Google Sheets (Google API)
 This method can be interesting if you want all your users to be authenticated with their Google account.
-It makes it very cumbersome to set up for all your devs though.
+It's very cumbersome to set up for all your devs though.

 #### Project Setup
 1. Go to Google Drive and create a Spreadsheet with at least one sheet sheet in it with the name of your project